 If you’ve lost teeth, your self-confidence and oral health will suffer.
 Fortunately, you don’t have to deal with these problems for long.
 Modern dentures are designed to look and feel like natural teeth.
 You’ll once again be able to chew, speak, and smile with confidence, knowing that your teeth will serve you well.
-Whether you are new to dentures or are considering replacing an existing set, Dr. Walker can help give you a brand-new smile with dentures in Sugar House.
+Whether you are new to dentures or are considering replacing an existing set, Dr. Charles Walker can help give you a brand-new smile with dentures in Sugar House.

 A partial denture can be used to replace several missing teeth in a single arch.
-Partial dentures consist of prosthetic teeth attached to a gum-colored base.
-Removable partial dentures attach to the teeth using a metal framework and clips.
-A fixed bridge, often referred to as crown and bridgework, is permanently bonded to the teeth to prevent it from changing position.
+Partials consist of prosthetic teeth attached to a gum-colored base.
+This removable prosthesis attaches to your remaining teeth using a metal framework and clips that seamlessly blend in with the rest of your smile.

 Over time, your gum ridges may wear down, which increases the potential for slippage.
 Implant-retained dentures offer a way to stabilize your prosthesis.
 They work by using dental implants to anchor the prosthetic.
 Dental implant posts are first placed into the jaw; they require a certain amount of bone density in order to heal properly.

 The titanium posts naturally integrate with the body through a process called osseointegration, which creates a strong foundation for your dentures.
 Once healed, your denture simply clips onto the dental implant posts, creating a stable, attractive smile.
 Partial dentures can also be anchored with dental implants.

 No matter what kind of dentures you receive, you can look forward to enjoying the following benefits: